SteveJustin1963/tec-SCOPE/README.md

 - rotary encoders 600 pulse/cycle geared down off telescope turn points
 - move by hand, encoders send io to tec-1 as dc pulse phase pairs
+- or sent to a counter/latch then read at intervals
 - MINT code to convert into map data then into ascii codes
 - sent ascii to Stellerium one way serial
 - Stellerium updates map position